7anand7s/tsc_transferhpo/Benchmark/ReadMe.txt

 A shorter version of this benchmark, which contains only the Hyperparameters & Accuracy is stored in the "Sorted" folder.
 It is sorted with respect to the accuracy.

+"RS_sampled_configs" are the hyperparameters this benchmark contains.
+If you would like to contribute, please run "RS_sampled_configs_batch2" and extend this benchmark.